JesseMckinzie/filepattern-1/README.md

  ['path/to/direcotry/img_r001_c001_GFP.tif'])
 ```

 As shown in this example, the output is a tuple where the first member is a map between the group name supplied in the pattern and the value of the group for each file name.
 The second member of the tuple is a vector containing the path to the matched file.
 The second member is stored in a vector for the case where a directory is supplied with multiple subdirectories.
 In this case, a third optional parameter can be passed to the constructor.
-If the third parameter is set to `True`, a recursive directory iterator will be used, which iterates over all subdirectories.
-If the basename of two files from two different subdirectories match, ```filepattern``` will add the path of the file to the vector in the existing tuple rather than creating a new tuple.
+If the parameter ``recursive`` is set to `True`, a recursive directory iterator will be used, which iterates over all subdirectories.
+If the basename of two files from two different subdirectories match, ``filepattern`` will add the path of the file to the vector in the existing tuple rather than creating a new tuple.

  For example, consider the directory with the structure

 ```
 /root_directory